bayesn/bayesn/docs/running.rst

 Fitting example
 ~~~~~~~~~~~~~~~~~~~~~~~~

-This example demonstrates the input.yaml that could be used to fit some SNANA simulations using a custom BayeSN model defined in a bayesn.yaml file.
+This example demonstrates the input.yaml that could be used to fit some SNANA simulations using a custom BayeSN model defined in a bayesn.yaml file, with custom filters defined in a filters.yaml file.

 .. code-block:: yaml

-    name: custom_fitting_example
     mode: fitting
     load_model: /PATH/TO/CUSTOM/bayesn.yaml
     num_chains: 4
     num_warmup: 250
     num_samples: 250
-    filters: /PATH/TO/filters.yaml
+    filters: /PATH/TO/custom_filters.yaml
     chain_method: parallel
     initialisation: median
     version_photometry: NAME_OF_SNANA_SIMULATION